 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against SolarEdge Technologies Inc. (SEDG)

-/EIN News/ -- NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of all persons or entities who purchased SolarEdge Technologies Inc. (“SolarEdge” or “Company”) (NASDAQ: SEDG) between August 6, 2020 to October 19, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of all persons or entities who purchased SolarEdge Technologies Inc. ("SolarEdge" or "Company") SEDG between August 6, 2020 to October 19, 2022, both dates inclusive (the "Class Period").

 According to the Complaint, Defendants made false and/or misleading statements and failed to disclose to investors that: (i) the designs of the power optimizers, inverters, and components thereof used to develop SolarEdge's products potentially originated with and were misappropriated from Ampt; (ii) Ampt made claims against the Company for misappropriating Ampt's patented technology, (iii) evidentiary support existed for the allegations that SolarEdge misappropriated certain patents relating to the design and development of the Company's power optimizers and inverters; (iv) as a result, SolarEdge faced a threat of regulatory and/or court action, which could prohibit the import, marketing, and sale of its power optimizers and inverters, including solar energy systems that contain such products; which in turn (v) seriously threatened SolarEdge's ability to monetize on their solar energy systems that contain the power optimizers and inverters in the United States and generate revenue; and (vi) certain revenues generated from the sale of power optimizers and inverters were potentially based on SolarEdge's unlawful activities, including the misappropriation of patented designs by Ampt.